Endeavour 250: natural history through colonial encounter

 In August 1768, under the command of then-Lieutenant James Cook, HMS Endeavour and her crew set sail for Tahiti to observe the transit of Venus - before opening sealed orders for a secret assignment.

-The secret mission was to locate and claim the great southern landmass, so-called Terra Australia Incognita ('unknown land of the South'), for the British crown and secure any other territories they found along the way which could be useful to the Empire.
+The secret mission was to locate and claim the great southern landmass, so-called Terra Australis Incognita ('unknown land of the South'), for the British crown and secure any other territories they found along the way which could be useful to the Empire.

 The Endeavour voyage greatly expanded Western scientific knowledge of the South Pacific and foreshadowed British colonisation in the region.